 Lapis Lazuli was created millions of years ago in the course of metamorphosis process.

-Lapis also has been found in Russia and of lower quality in Chile.
+Lapis also has been found in Russia, Canada, Pakistan, Chile, Argentina and of lower quality in Chile.
 Small amounts have been found in California, Colorado, and Arizona.

 The ancient Egyptians used Lapis Lazuli in scarabs, beads, pendants, and other jewelry as far back as 3100 B.C.
 It was ground into a powder and ingested as a medicine or use to adorn the body, such as for eye shadow.
 It has been found in Egyptian tombs, including that of King Tut.
 Lapis was also a stone of royalty in ancient Sumer and was treasured in China at least 2500 years ago.
 Palace walls have been covered with Lapis.
 The Romans believed it was a powerful aphrodisiac and named in sapphirus, meaning blue.